Bodrul-I/Bodrul-I/README.md

 # Hi I'm Bodrul <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" alt="hi">

-A aspiring Cloud / DevOps Engineer based in the UK , fascinated by the world of Cloud Computing / Dev Ops and how it has and is continuing to revolutionise all industries.
+A aspiring Cloud / DevOps Engineer based in the UK :gb: , fascinated by the world of Cloud Computing / Dev Ops and how it has and is continuing to revolutionise all industries.
 I have been self-studying with lots of hands-on experience in AWS Cloud, Linux, and Python Programming.
 Having recently passed the AWS Certified Cloud Practitioner exam, I am keen to immerse myself in Cloud and Dev Ops technologies and to put into practice the knowledge I have gained so far.

 <img align="center" alt="cloud" width="550" height="300" src="https://cdn.dribbble.com/users/2579950/screenshots/6513091/cloud_400x300.gif">